 Firearm Blueing and Browning

-I simply tore down the gun, sanded the barrel with 220 grit sandpaper, till it was nice and shiny. then I rinsed it with water, and used a degreaser to remove and oil left.
-I put on rubber gloves to avoid oil from my fingers and I used gunslick blue.
-Put a coat on (be careful it spreads and dries fast) let it dry then I wash with hot water. it will then look like rust, simply take extra fine steel wool and polish, repeat 7 or 8 times, then let air dry and buff with steel wool and cover with oil, looks brand new.
+I simply tore down the gun, sanded the barrel with 220 grit sandpaper, till it was nice and shiny.
+Then I rinsed it with water, and used a degreaser to remove any oil left.
+I put on rubber gloves to avoid oil from my fingers and I used Gunslick blue.
+Put a coat on (be careful it spreads and dries fast), let it dry, then I wash with hot water.
+It will then look like rust, simply take extra fine steel wool and polish, repeat 7 or 8 times, then let air dry and buff with steel wool and cover with oil, looks brand new.

 - Kensington, P.E.I., Canada

 A. Just a comment about Cold Bluing.
 I just refinished a 1938 Large Ring Mauser 8 mm with the step barrel.
 The original finish was completely gone although only a few minor pits.I sanded it with three grades of automotive wet dry paper.
 First 400, then 600, then 800 paper.
 I then degreased using brake cleaner, Acetone works as well as carb cleaner.